thomheymann/stale-lru-cache/README.md

   Use `max-age=<seconds>` to define when the item will expire.

   Combine with `stale-while-revalidate=<seconds>` to set the time window after `max-age` has expired in which the item is marked as stale but still usable.
 After both `max-age` and `stale-while-revalidate` have expired the item will be deleted from cache.

+  Examples:

+  * `no-cache, no-store, must-revalidate` - Will be dropped out of cache immediately
+  * `max-age=600, must-revalidate` - Will be cached for 10 minutes and then dropped out of cache
+  * `max-age=600, stale-while-revalidate=86400` - Will be cached for 10 minutes and then revalidated in the background if the item is accessed again within a time window of 1 day

 * `revalidate` - Function used to fetch stale items